BrewBlox/brewblox-documentation/docs/user/services/spark.md

 ### Controller ID

-All Spark controllers have a unique ID.
-This ID cannot be changed, and will remain the same after a factory reset.
+All Spark controllers have a unique hardware ID.
+This ID cannot be changed. \
+A Spark service is linked to a specific controller, and it identifies the controller by its ID.

-The service uses the `--device-id` argument to identify its controller.
+For this check to happen, the `--device-id` argument is provided to the Spark service.
-When you run `brewblox-ctl add-spark`, it will always attempt to find out and set `--device-id={ID}`.\
+When you run `brewblox-ctl add-spark` it will get the controller ID from the selected Spark, and use it to set the service `--device-id` argument.

 If this argument is not set, the service will connect to the first controller it discovers.
 This is undesirable behavior when you have multiple controllers.

 The UI will show a warning when no `--device-id` argument is set on a Spark service.

 ### Controller discovery

-To prevent having to use hardcoded controller addresses, the service can discover controllers that are either connected over USB or connected to the local network over wifi/ethernet.\
-Discovered controllers with an ID that does not match the service `--device-id` argument are ignored.

 [Multicast Domain Name System (mDNS)](https://en.wikipedia.org/wiki/Multicast_DNS) is used to discover Spark controllers connected to the local network.
 This is a local protocol: as a rule of thumb, only devices connected to the same router will be discovered by mDNS.